Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-ingestion/TROUBLESHOOTING.md

 1. Check that the application or user making the request has sufficient permissions:
    * See this document to [manage access to data collection rule][dcr_role_permissions].
-   * To ingest logs, ensure the user or service principal is assigned the **Monitoring Metrics Publisher** role for the data collection rule.
+   * To ingest logs, ensure the user or service principal is assigned the **Monitoring Metrics Publisher** role for the DCR.
 1. If the user or application is granted sufficient privileges to upload logs, ensure you're authenticating as that user/application.
 If you're authenticating using the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/identity/azure-identity/README.md#authenticating-with-defaultazurecredential), check the logs to verify that the credential used is the one you expected.
 To enable logging, see the [Enable client logging](#enable-client-logging) section.
 1. The permissions may take up to 30 minutes to propagate.
 So, if the permissions were granted recently, retry after some time.